 After an initial conversation allowing us to get to know each other, I have found it is helpful to have a sense of the student’s academic record and extracurricular activities along with expected letters of recommendation submitted by teachers and guidance counselors.
-I say expected because I know that students are unlikely to know exactly what the writer will share about the student.
-I also feel that this can be an important conversation because I encourage students to give careful thought to who they ask to write a letter.
-It is easy to ask those who will shine a light on all of the student’s accomplishments, but I also believe it is important to ask those who perhaps witnessed failure, followed by grit and success.
+This can be an important conversation because I encourage students to give careful thought to who they ask to write a letter.
+It is easy to ask those who will shine a light on all of the student’s accomplishments, but I also believe it’s important to ask those who perhaps witnessed failure, followed by grit and success.
+Knowing who the student asked to write a recomendation and why is helpful information.
 I see the application as a puzzle and we put it together in such a way that we’ll know what the final picture will look like.
 Reviewing supplemental prompts is something I like to do early on in the process as well so that every essay chosen provides an opportunity to share a fresh value, perspective or idea.
-As I develop a sense of who the student is, we are ready to begin and I will nudge them towards the uncomfortable: using reflection while expressing themselves verbally.
-Once comfortable talking about themselves, I watch for the light to turn on to find those topics that hold passion.
-Later, I help with the transfer of thoughts and perspectives into the written word by encouraging the use of authenticity, insight and reflection.

 Examples of items in my student’s treasure chests that led to The essay: pottery, a periodic table, sea glass, Crime and Punishment, a plastic skeleton, a driver’s permit, Lego, a blue ribbon, a lawnmower, pizza dough, A. A. Milne’s Now We Are Six, a camera, a penny, a poster of a climber ascending a mountain, and more…..